Table of Contents

 And there you have it, our favourite places to enjoy during a day trip from Nice.
 Whether guided, or going it on your own, you’re bound to have an incredible day at any of these destinations.

 With all the main cities in the French Riviera being so close, it’s easy to squeeze in more than one location in a single day.
-Not mentioned in our top locations, but Villefranche sur Mer and Saint Jean Cap Ferrat is an excellent choice of day trip if you fancy ticking two places off your list.
+Not mentioned in our top locations, but Villefranche sur Mer and Saint Jean Cap Ferrat are an excellent choice of day tour from Nice if you fancy ticking two places off your list.

 There is an incredible coastal walk that takes around two hours from Villefranche straight to Saint Jean Cap Ferrat.
 Along the way you’ll come across hidden beaches, as well as incredible plants and nature.
 You’ll want to finish up at Paloma Beach that recently shone in the 50 Shades of Grey trilogy as the couples honeymoon spot (does it get anymore glam than that!?).

 We can’t wait to welcome you to our Trip from Nice to Monaco – and remember, we offer walking tours of Nice, Monaco, Antibes and Cannes.
 If you’d prefer a private tour, we can do that too.
 Just get in touch!
 See you soon!